biobricks/streaming-sequence-extractor/README.md

 It extracts all text nodes from within all 'sbol:Elements' tags.

+This parser has only works with SBOL 2.
+It is currently not backwards compatible with SBOL 1.

 ## FASTA

 To idenfity FASTA format the parser looks for the first non-empty line that begins with either `>` or `;` and then assumes that the sequence begins at the first non-empty line after that which doesn't begin with a `;`.